Ronjastoofast/multi-assay-activity-analysis/README.md

 Quadrant-coloured scatter plot highlighting:
 - inactive compounds
-- readout-specific activity
+- good activity in one readout or the other
-- concordant activity
+- good activity in both readouts

 <img src="images/DualAssay_QuadColour.png" width="500">